zerog2k/stc_diyclock/README.md

 * temperature display in C

-**note this project in development and a work-in-progress**
+**note this project in development and a work-in-progress** *Pull requests are welcome.*

 ## TODOs
+These are open items as I have run out of the limited (4k) code space.
+Items will likely need to be refactored, i.e. to assembly, and/or broken out as build-time selectable features using preprocessor macros rather than run-time options.

 Open items:
 * temperature display in C/F selectable
 * alarm and chime functionality

 ## hardware
 * DIY LED Clock kit, based on STC15F204EA and DS1302, e.g. Banggood sku 972289